Lorelai-anne/CMSC-256_Summer2023/README.md

 ####### All works are written in Java in IntelliJ IDEA

 ### [Table of Contents](https://github.com/Lorelai-anne/CMSC-256_Summer2023/tree/main/CMSC256/src)
-###### Note : Some classes have failed tests and will be marked with :star:, this note will be removed when those files are fixed.
+###### Note : Some classes have failed tests and will be marked with a :star:, this note will be removed when those files are fixed.
 ###### Lab 06 has a csv file that can be used to run it which you can find alongside the src file

 ### 1) [Labs](https://github.com/Lorelai-anne/CMSC-256_Summer2023/tree/main/CMSC256/src/Labs):